How to read and use the Fibonacci retracement indicator

 Disadvantages of the Fibonacci retracement indicator

-Although it is simple to use from a technical point of view, it may require a certain level of knowledge when you need to distinguish between a temporary retracement or extended reversal;
+- Although it is simple to use from a technical point of view, it may require a certain level of knowledge when you need to distinguish between a temporary retracement and an extended reversal

-Fibonacci retracement is used by many traders; thus, it can be thought of like a self-fulfilling prophecy.
-The traders may take action around the same price levels pressuring the price movement in the same direction.
+- Fibonacci retracement is used by many traders, thus, it can be thought of as a self-fulfilling prophecy.
+Many traders may take action around the same price levels, pressuring the price movement in the same direction.